Harsh5784/Lazytrunk/readme.md

-#This is the json learning file
+# This is the json learning file
-#Contains basic format of json for understanding
+which Contains basic format of json for understanding